 Literally, one year ago I took a trip to the Netherlands with my boyfriend and his father.
 Since we were already so close to his friend Benjamin in Germany we decided to visit for the weekend.

 I started using google maps to see if there was another way.
 The suggestion was to hire a taxi or rent a car, which was not an option really.
-We already lost the money of our train to Germany and maybe our hotel too if we couldn’t get there.
+We already lost the money for our train to Germany and maybe our hotel too if we couldn’t get there.
 We might need to purchase new train tickets.
 I asked Dirk if we could get help from the train company that sold us the tickets and he said they don’t care, if you miss a train is your fault.
-With low spirits we got out of the train at Amersfoort.
+With low spirits, we got off the train at Amersfoort.

 We stopped to eat at a street food stand in the market.
 Here I found something I wanted to try since I googled “Top 10 foods to try in the Netherlands”.
 A Frikandel, a fried sausage in a bun with onion and a delicious curry sauce on top.
 I had two.
 No regrets.
 With our stomachs full we walked back to the station to wait for our train.
 There was no way we were missing that one.

 The train from Hengelo to Osnabrück was very relaxing.
 It’s not a fast train, so you can enjoy the scenery.
-We saw many windmills, farms and cute cows.
+We saw many windmills, farms, and cute cows.
 We got some snacks for the ride.
-We read our books and prepared for the last help desk experience of this day.
+We read our books and prepared for the last help desk experience of the day.

-By the last train we were both pretty tired, we just wanted to get to our hotel and rest.
-At the end everything was okay.
+By the last train, we were both pretty tired, we just wanted to get to our hotel and rest.
+In the end everything was okay.
 We arrived safely and that’s all that matters.
 But like the adventurous souls we are, we didn’t stay to rest.
 We walked downtown and were rewarded with a festival.